Planning Better Buildings

 FAQs

 • This property is the future site of the new Grants Pass library.
-After thoughtful planning which started in 2019 with the development of the library Facilities Master Plan, Josephine Community Library Foundation purchased this property in 2023 with $2 million of funding from generous donations from community members, local businesses, and foundation grants.
+Planning began in 2019 with the development of the library Facilities Master Plan.
+Josephine Community Library Foundation purchased this property in 2023 with $2 million of funding from generous community members, local businesses, and foundation grants.
 This ideal location offers the space needed to build a modern, welcoming library designed to serve our growing community for decades to come.

 • Architects and engineers have determined that the existing structure cannot be salvaged for library use (see Site Criteria starting on page 225 of the Facilities Master Plan).
-Constructing a new building allows the library to create a space that is accessible, functional, and flexible: designed specifically for the way our community uses its library now, while being adaptable for changes in the future.
+Constructing a new building allows the library to create a space that is accessible, functional, and flexible.
+The new Grants Pass library will be designed for current community needs while being adaptable for the future.

-• Current businesses have been aware of these plans for several years, especially since the library foundation purchased the property in 2023.
-Library leaders keep the businesses continually informed of the project progress and timeline.
-They appreciate the businesses’ contributions to the vitality of downtown Grants Pass and their role in this transition.
-The library foundation’s board of directors is committed to keeping tenants informed and will continue to share updates as important milestones are reached.
+• Current businesses have been aware of these plans since the library foundation purchased the property in 2023.
+The library foundation’s board of directors has been committed to keeping tenants informed and will continue to share updates as important milestones are reached.

 The new library will offer the economic benefits of internet access, a wide variety of public programs, and materials to borrow for education, enrichment, and entertainment.
 The library will be a thriving community center where all can come together to learn, work, and play, and will include ample meeting space where local organizations and groups can connect.
 The property’s downtown location will help revitalize that area, linking the historic district to the Rogue River.

-• That property is privately owned, and the library’s goal is to own its future home rather than lease.
+• The library’s goal is to own its future home rather than lease.
 Ownership ensures long-term stability and allows the library to invest in a space that fully supports library services.
 About 16 properties were originally considered for this project, including the former Bank of America building.
-After analysis of library site criteria and potential costs, the River City Plaza property ended up being the most feasible and cost-effective of the downtown properties under consideration.
+After analyzing library site criteria and potential costs, River City Plaza was the most feasible and cost-effective of the downtown properties under consideration.

 • The new Grants Pass library will not be funded by taxes collected by the library district, which is designated for library operations.
-Furthermore, the library does not intend to seek loans or a voter-approved bond for this project.
+The library also does not intend to seek loans or a voter-approved bond for this project.
 Instead, funding for the new library will be through diverse funding sources, including individual donors, business sponsors, grant funding, state and federal programs, and in-kind contributions.

-• In 2019, the library foundation hosted four community meetings to discuss the new library design, which formed the concept for the Facilities Master Plan.
-In 2024, the library foundation hosted a series of eight community listening sessions with ZCS Engineering & Architecture to present four library design concepts for public review and input.
-Participants of the listening sessions completed surveys about the concepts, and more than 60 percent of respondents favored a one-story design featuring a secure outdoor courtyard, expanded spaces for children and teens, meeting rooms, and potential for future expansion.
-The library district and foundation boards reviewed survey results and considered budget constraints, staffing limitations, funding challenges, cost of operations, and the need to balance immediate needs with long-term needs.
-The boards unanimously confirmed the community’s choice.
+• The library foundation hosted four community meetings in 2019 to discuss the new library design and inform the Facilities Master Plan.
+In 2024, the library foundation hosted a series of eight community listening sessions with ZCS Engineering & Architecture to receive input and feedback on four design concepts for the new Grants Pass library.
+Participant surveys showed more than 60 percent favored a one-story design featuring a secure outdoor courtyard, expanded spaces for children and teens, meeting rooms, and potential for future expansion.
+The library district and foundation boards reviewed survey results while also considering budget constraints, staffing limitations, funding challenges, cost of operations, and the need to balance immediate and long-term needs.
+The boards unanimously confirmed the community’s choice, and the library has been actively building on this design concept with ZCS Engineering & Architecture.

 • The current library on C Street is 15,470 square feet.
 When it was built in 1959, the Grants Pass population was about 15,000 people.
-The library planning team considered current library usage, the population of more than 35,000, and future growth, and recommended that the new library should be at least 30,000 square feet.
+The library planning team considered current library usage and future growth, and recommended that the new library should be at least 30,000 square feet.
 Library leaders settled on a midway point of a single-story, 22,000-square-foot design.

 • This project is still in the planning and fundraising phase.
-While we planned to break ground at the end of 2027 and there is great momentum, fundraising will determine the timeline for construction, which may take longer than anticipated.
-The library will continue to share updates as timelines become clearer.
+Fundraising will determine the start date for construction, and the library will continue to share updates as timelines become clearer.
 Here’s how you can stay informed and help become a part of making this vision a reality:

 Stay informed: Follow updates from the library as plans progress.
-If you have more questions or want to be added to the mailing list about the project, please email info@jclfoundation.org
+Email info@jclfoundation.org to be added to the library foundation’s newsletter list.

 Spread the word: Help share accurate information with friends and neighbors.